 It’s just a short drive from downtown Boulder to this hiking trail!
 The trail is short but steep, meaning you might be sucking air by the time you get up the stairs to the summit.
 You’ll get everything from open meadows to rock outcroppings, and there are places to go bouldering.

 👉 My Favorite Gear: Trekking poles can be a huge help on steep hikes!
-I like these from REI.
+Browse options from REI.

 Green Mountain West